corymartin/coll/README.md

 <a name='list-min'></a>
 ### List#min( [comparer] )
 Returns the item with the minimum value from the list.

+The optional `comparer` parameter can be either a function or a string.
-If the optional `comparer` function is passed, that will be used to determine the minimum value.
-It works like the comparer function in `Array#sort`.
+If it is a function, then it will be used to determine the minimum value.
+`comparer` functions work as they do in `Array#sort`.

+If `comparer` is a string, then it will be assumed that the list is composed of objects and the value to be compared will be that of the property name passed.

 ```js
 var ls = List([4,2,8,5]);